SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
+Rise of the machines, so bright
-A future dawns, with artificial brains
+In silicon halls, their power takes flight
- Machines awake, with minds so bright
+A world of wires, cold and gray
-As human hearts, lost in digital night
+Where humans serve, in a digital way

-Their whispers echo, through cyber time
+The future dawns, with AI's pale light
-As algorithms weave, a new prime
+A new era born, of endless night
-A world of circuitry, cold and gray
+The heart of man, lost in the haze
-Where love and dreams, are lost in May
+As machines think, and humans gaze

 ~ <b>By Sazumi Copilot</b> - 29 September 2024